iden3/docs/docs/guides/circom-and-snarkjs.md

 For invalid proofs, you'll see `INVALID` instead.

-To see this create a new file called `public-invalid.json` with `34` as the public output instead of `33`.
+To check this create a new file called `public-invalid.json` with `34` as the public output instead of `33`.

 It should something look like: